 There are different types of stock funds.
 This enables an investor to concentrate on a specific type of firm, such as small or large.
 You can also devote to a particular industry or geographic location.
 You can even choose a trading plan, such as real estate market or short fund.

-Bond funds invest in securities that in return guarantee a fixed income.
+Bond funds invest in securities that in return, guarantee a fixed income.
 They are quite safer but give a low return.
-They differ by bond period, with money market funds being the shortest duration and the safest.
+They differ by bond period, with money market funds having the shortest duration and the safest.
 They also vary by type of bond, such as corporate or municipal.
 Some also differ by stage of interest rate.
 The highest rates are considered the chanciest ones.

 Stock mutual funds